Mining One Bitcoin: Time, Difficulty, and Profitability

 Difficulty rises — that's a given.
 The question isn't how to stop it, but how to stay in the race.

-The second — power consumption optimization.
+The second is power consumption optimization.
 Custom firmware, undervolting, switching to night tariffs.
 Every watt saved converts into a safety margin when the next difficulty spike hits.

-The fourth — entering professional hosting.
+The fourth is entering professional hosting.
 Carrying the burden of rising difficulty alone is tough.
-When you have infrastructure with cheap energy and regular equipment updates behind you — like with Cuverse company — every difficulty jump feels less like a punch to the gut and more like just another day at work.
+When you have infrastructure with cheap energy and regular equipment updates behind you — with a company like Cuverse — every difficulty jump feels less like a punch to the gut and more like just another day at work.

-The main thing — don't freeze in place.
+The main thing is not to freeze in place.
 A strategy that worked yesterday might knock you out tomorrow.

 Upgrading hardware for better performance